pneyrinck/corecontrol/README.md

 // send a blob value message with OSC address /volume.
 CCSetControlValue("/data/valueBlob", blobdata, 100);
 ```
-Please note that the OSC messages sent have the OSC addresses '/volume', '/name', 'year', and 'data' and can be received by any OSC application.
+Please note that the OSC messages sent have the OSC addresses '/volume', '/name', '/year', and '/data' and can be sent to any OSC application.

 The JSON representation for this OSC module is:
 ```